nestauk/sg_covid_impact/reports/technical_report/5_conclusions.md

 In this project we have worked with datasets with a high degree of temporal, geographical and sectoral granularity.
 Although we have tried to showcase this richness through the interactive charts linked throughout the report, we believe that realising their potential requires the development of dedicated dashboards and interactive tools.
 These would display regularly updated information about the situation in Scotland and its local economies, opportunities for diversification and other contextual data.
 Combined with the subject expertise of policymakers and practitioners, this would make it possible to identify and harness economic challenges and opportunities quicker and more accurately than is possible with data as currently presented.

-Twitter data could be incorporated into such a dashboard by putting the twitter data into Elasticsearch to generate a 'search engine' for the tweets of Scottish businesses.
+Twitter data could be incorporated into such a dashboard by putting the twitter data into a searchable database such as Elasticsearch to generate a 'search engine' for the tweets of Scottish businesses.
 This 'search engine' could be queried by policymakers